udacity/cloud-developer/course-03/exercises/README.md

 npm install
 ```
 >_tip_: **npm i** is shorthand for **npm install**

+### Setup Backend Node Environment
+You'll need to create a new node server.
+Open a new terminal within the project directory and run:
+1. Initialize a new project: `npm init`
+2. Install express: `npm i express --save`
+3. Install typescript dependencies: `npm i ts-node-dev tslint typescript  @types/bluebird @types/express @types/node --save-dev`
+4. Look at the `package.json` file from the RestAPI repo and copy the `scripts` block into the auto-generated `package.json` in this project.
+This will allow you to use shorthand commands like `npm run dev`

 ### Configure The Backend Endpoint
 Ionic uses enviornment files located in `./src/enviornments/enviornment.*.ts` to load configuration variables at runtime.
 By default `environment.ts` is used for development and `enviornment.prod.ts` is used for produciton.
 The `apiHost` variable should be set to your server url either locally or in the cloud.